 Note: documents may be titled Program/Course Curriculum, Course Syllabi, Course Synopsis, Course Description(s), or Course Outline(s) depending on the institution.

-3. English Language Proficiency Requirements (See policy 2.4):
+3. Evidence of English Language Proficiency Requirements (See policy 2.4):

-- Applicants education outside of Canada must provide evidence of English Language Proficiency.
+- All applicants must provide evidence of English Language Proficiency.

 - See policy 2.4 in the Substantial Equivalence assessment policies for a detailed outline of the English Language Proficiency requirements.

-- Post-assessment, applicants receive a formal electronic letter indicating if they are successful or unsuccessful, along with guidance on the next steps.
+- SE applicants will recieve a formal electronic letter of the assessment decision along with information on next steps.

 Alberta Nursing Students